Introduction to Apicurio Studio

 Apicurio Studio enables you to design schemas and API definitions.
 It provides a web console to make it easy for API owners and developers to manage the content of event schemas and API definitions.

 You can use Apicurio Studio to create a schema or API design from a simple template, use one of the detailed templates provided, or import an existing design to edit it.
-When you’re happy with your content, you can save your design to a file, and export it to Apicurio Registry or use it in your client applications.

 -